 - (a) Civil disputes tend to be confrontational and members should be alert that they can escalate to violence very quickly.
-De-escalation techniques should be used when appropriate. - (b) Members should not dismiss alleged or observed criminal violations as a civil matter and should initiate the appropriate investigation and report when criminal activity is apparent. - (c) Members shall not provide legal advice, however, when appropriate, members should inform the parties when they are at risk of violating criminal laws. - (d) Members are reminded that they shall not enter a residence or other non-public location without legal authority including valid consent. - (e) Members should not take an unreasonable amount of time assisting in these matters and generally should contact a supervisor if it appears that peacekeeping efforts will take an extended period of time.
+De-escalation techniques should be used when appropriate. - (b) Members should not dismiss alleged or observed criminal violations as a civil matter and should initiate the appropriate investigation and report when criminal activity is apparent. - (c) Members shall not provide legal advice, however, when appropriate, members should inform the parties when they are at risk of violating criminal laws. - (d) Members are reminded that they shall not enter a residence or other non-public location without legal authority including valid consent. - (e) Members should not take an unreasonable amount of time assisting in these matters and generally should contact a supervisor if it appears that peacekeeping efforts longer than 30 minutes are warranted.